lanl/MolSieve/readme.md

 4. Start the `uvicorn` server by running `poetry run uvicorn api.main:app`.

+5. Build the front-end by running `npm run build`

-5. Start the frontend by running `serve -s build` in the `frontend` directory.
+5. Start the front-end by running `http-server -p 3000 --cors -P http://localhost:8000` in the `frontend` directory.

 6. Connect to the application in your browser at `http://localhost:3000`.

 # Starting the celery background worker
 `poetry run celery -A api.background_worker.celery worker -l INFO`